Discovering Aikido: Principles for Practical Learning

 (d) Other aiki

-Definitions of aiki can be broadened to include any means whereby uke is controlled or toppled with minimal effort.
+Definitions of aiki are sometimes broadened to include any means whereby uke is manipulated, controlled or toppled with minimal effort.
 For example, any efficient means of taking uke’s balance to effect an immobilisation or projection can be regarded as being in tune with uke and as such is not limited only to Aikido.
 To trip someone up requires perfect timing and co-ordination, and the result is an unbalanced uke who is momentarily wide open for a technique.
 A boxer who can avoid all attacks with ease and hit his opponent at will is demonstrating a kind of aiki.
-The magician who misleads his subjects, directing their attention at will performs an excellent composite of mental and physical skills in the moment.
+The magician who misleads his subjects, directing their attention at will, performs an excellent composite of mental and physical skills in the moment.
 The husband / wife, worker / boss, and man / dog that accurately gauge each other’s minds or feelings with careful observation are somehow in tune with each other and such skill can be an example of aiki.
 Extending the argument further, any craftsman who is master of his trade and can do some complicated looking task with nonchalant effort is also demonstrating a form of aiki between himself and the object he is working on.
+Some people like to say that such high degrees of nonchalant skill in particular fields of skill are demonstrations of a kind of aiki.
+But in Aikido, the aiki we seek is quite different.
+What we seek is to control our partner through fine sleight of hand, controlling uke's energy and balance to produce waza.
+All our previous training - strength, speed, timing - provide and important basis but it does not automatically result in aiki.

 (e) How to find centre